Upload new images. The image library for this site will open in a new window.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Remove the video from the media panel.

-This summer program of study, in collaboration with the HBCU Alliance of Museums and Galleries, Yale University, and more recently, New York University Institute for Fine Arts, has completed year four, offered virtually in June/July 2020.
-Generous financial support for this program has been received from the Samuel H. Kress Foundation, University of Delaware, and private donors.
+This summer program of study was first developed in collaboration with the HBCU Alliance of Museums and Galleries and Yale University and hosted its initial cohort in 2017, generously supported with financial contributions from the Samuel H. Kress Foundation, University of Delaware, and private donors.